My office is room 1007 in Natural Science, and you can often find me in room 1009 or 1016.

-Get a thumb drive or some kind of external device and bring it to class every day.
+Get a thumb drive or some kind of external device and bring it to class every day, even if you are not bringing in your own computer.
 Don't rely on your material being left on the computer, because the one day you really need it, it'll be gone.
 "I didn't back it up" is not an acceptable excuse.

 There will be the occasional Quiz.
 These are designed for me and you to see weather you're on the right track.
-They only count 10% of your grade, so doing badly is no big deal.
-I will not put a time limit on the quiz, so you can take all the time you need.
+They only count 10% of your grade in total, so doing badly is no big deal.
+I will not put a time limit on the quizzes, because I hated timed quizzes when I was a student.